johnbillion/plugin-infrastructure/README.md

 # Plugin Infrastructure

-Reusable infrastructure relating to testing, building, and deploying my WordPress plugins (see the "Used by" section below).
+Reusable infrastructure relating to testing, building, linting, deploying, and verifying my WordPress plugins (see the "Used by" section below).

 Provided without support, warranty, guarantee, backwards compatibility, fitness for purpose, resilience, safety, sanity, beauty, or support for any plugin that isn't one of mine.